Gingerbread Smoothie

 Notes

-• If you enjoy a thinner consistency, feel free to add ½ cup extra plant milk.
+• Thinner Consistency: Add ½ cup extra plant milk.
 If you love your smoothies super thick, add ½ cup less.
 It may become harder to blend with less liquid, but you can add a tablespoon of plant milk at a time to get the mixture to move along.

-• This smoothie tastes best when consumed immediately.
+• Drink Immediately: This smoothie tastes best when enjoyed in the moment.
 If you are saving it for later, keep it in a covered container and place in the fridge until ready to serve.
 Give it a quick blend before pouring.

-• Double the recipe if you want to share with someone else.
+• Sharing Your Smoothie: Double the recipe if you want to share with someone else.
 If you love smoothies, this might be only enough for one person.

 Nutrition